 You have probably noticed, but here’s a little more detail.

-The expanded facility will help us to manage passenger volumes by expanding the number of gates from 12 to 20.
-Travelers will benefit through more space and more choice in restaurants and shopping.
-And it will provide more jobs and opportunities for entrepreneurs to support the growing regional economy.
+The expanded facility helps manage passenger volumes by expanding the number of gates from 12 to 20.
+Travelers have more space and more choice in restaurants and shopping.
+And it provides more jobs and opportunities for entrepreneurs to support the growing regional economy.

 3. Annie and Sam almost met at Gate N7